The Mediterranean Sea dried up almost completely during the Messinian Salinity Crisis

 The large desiccated basin and Lago Mare

 The water evaporated and was no longer efficiently replenished by water from the Atlantic Ocean.
 Sea level dropped and salinity increased.
 Thick layers of salt deposited on the exposed slopes, and later also in the deepest parts.
-5 to 6% of all the world's sea salt is stored in those layers.
+5 to 6% of all the world's sea salt is locked away in those layers.
 At the peak of the crisis, the water level was so low that the sea had shrunk to a few large, hypersaline lagoons.
-Summer temperatures may have reached 80° Celsius at the basin floor.
+Summer temperatures may have soared to 80° Celsius at the basin floor.
 Only extremophilic bacteria survived.

-At some point, the water suddenly became much less saline, it became brackish to fresh, due to rain and inflowing rivers or maybe a connection to the Para-Tethys, the huge water basin in the region of the Black Sea (worthy of another article).
-This last brackish to freshwater phase is called the Lago-Mare, literally the lake-sea.
-Various (fresh) water animals could now survive, such as mollusks and fish.
+At some point, the water suddenly became much less saline, it became brackish to fresh, due to rain and inflowing rivers or maybe a connection to the Para-Tethys, the huge water basin in the region of the Black Sea.
+This last brackish to freshwater phase is called the Lago-Mare, the lake-sea.
+Various (fresh) water animals could now survive, such as some mollusks and fish.

 Worldwide effects: Thermohaline circulation

-Another consequence of the oceans' lowered salinity was that it freezes at a higher temperature (it freezes faster, that is).
-The Messinian Crisis may therefore have sped up the onset of the Ice Ages.
+Another consequence of the oceans' lowered salinity was that it freezes at a higher temperature (it freezes faster).
+Therefore the Messinian Crisis may have sped up the onset of the Ice Ages.

 And because all the water of the Mediterranean had evaporated, more rain fell elsewhere.
 Mean sea level rose by 10 meters and coastal areas were flooded.